nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Deadline
 * Price

+Note:
+* Option matching is case-insensitive

 Format: `sort-project <option/Option>`

 Examples:
 * `sort-project option/name`
+* `sort-project option/n`
+* `sort-project option/deadline`
+* `sort-project option/d`
+* `sort-project option/price`
+* `sort-project option/pr`

 ### Linking a Project to a Client

 This is only applicable if the client parameter has been specified when [adding a project](#adding-a-project-add-project) or [editing a project](#editing-a-project--edit-project).

 ArB will display a list of clients that match the provided keywords.
 Entering an index specifies the client in the list to link to a project.
+Entering `0` will cancel the linking operation, but the previously added or edited project will remain.

 Examples:
 * `1` links the 1st client in the shown list of clients
+* `0` cancels the linking operation and returns to the project list

 ## Tag commands